SEACrowd/seacrowd.github.io/README.md

 # SEACrowd Website

 Brand new SEACrowd website!

-Theme is based on a modified version of the [Kording lab page](http://kordinglab.com/).
+# Writing

+These need to be filled and updated periodically:

+- \_data: team.yml, contributors.csv
+- Collections: \_news, \_projects
+- \_config.yml
+- \_pages/

+# Development

+⚠️ In all cases, Jekyll requires restarting server when you make change to a root-level configuration file like `_config.yml`.

+Docker solution automatically restarts when it detects changes to the file.

 ## Quick Start with Docker (Recommended)